Lego is an all time favorite activity in my house, in fact it has been since my kids were 3 and 5 years old!

 There is a lot of talking that usually happens during any Lego activity.

-For the younger group you can talk about the color of each piece of Lego as well as the texture of the blocks (smooth, bumpy).
+With the younger children, you can talk about the color of each piece of Lego as well as the texture of the blocks (smooth, bumpy).

 You can work on prepositions such as “on, off, under, big, little, up, down”.